 As the troops are marching on the parade field and Capt.
-Miller is conducting the band.
-The background shows different aircraft on static display.
-One aircraft is a HU-16 Albatross , used for Air and Sea rescue.
-This aircraft type did not fly till 1949 and was first used in Korea, 5 years after the movie date line takes place.
+Miller is conducting the band, the background shows different aircraft on static display.
+One aircraft is a HU-16 Albatross, used for Air and Sea rescue.
+This aircraft type did not fly until 1949 and was first used in Korea, 5 years after the movie date line takes place.

-At a performance at a British airfield early in Miller's Army Air Corps airfield in the hangar behind a B-17, engine nacelles housing the B-29's Wright R-3350 Duplex Cyclone engines were seen.
+At a performance at a British airfield early in Miller's Army Air Corps, in the hangar behind a B-17, engine nacelles housing the B-29's Wright R-3350 Duplex Cyclone engines can be seen.
 No aircraft using these engines were in the Eastern Theater of Operations in WWII.

 In the scene where James Stewart and June Allyson arrive in their car and are hounded by fans for autographs, one of the eager fans accidentally smashes into Allyson's head prompting her to hold her hand up to her face while she smiles.

 In one scene when Glenn and Helen are discussing if he should quit his band job and continue his formal music studies, Glen begins the process of tying his necktie and is not wearing a jacket.
 The next time we see him - about 6 seconds later - his tie is done and he has on a suit jacket.